asish012/aws-solution-architect-associate/class-notes-cloudguru/m7-01-database.md

 # DynamoDB #
 Amazon DynamoDB is a fast and flexible NoSQL database service.
 It provides consistent, single-digit millisecond latency at any scale.
+_DynamoDB is schema less_
+_DynamoDB is the most efficient storage for just storing metadata_ _DynamoDB supports a secondary indexing as well_

 - Stored on SSD storage.
 - Push button scaling.
 You can change the size of the database on the fly and there won't be any downtime.
 - Spread Across 3 geographically distinct data centers.